JulianaPez/JulianaPez/README.md

 ## Hi there 👋
+##- 🔭 I’m currently doing a PhD at INECOL institute
 <!--

-Here are some ideas to get you started:

-- 🔭 I’m currently doing a PhD at INECOL institute
 - 🌱 I’m currently learning R and Python
 - 👯 I’m looking to collaborate on Fish evolution and general Science
 - 🤔 I’m looking for help with ...